 - Wayback Machine (is a digital archive, if you add Trump’s Twitter link, you can access his past tweet)

 Once he was booted from Twitter, Trump quickly realized the importance of an echo-chamber to scream into, and needed another venue to drum up support from his base of troglodytes.
 Enter Truth Social, Trump’s own social media platform, which went live in February of this year to a myriad of bugs and software problems.
+Yet users still flock to the site even after the FBI searched his residence in Mar-a-Lago.

 In April 2022 Elon Musk, the world’s most terminally online billionaire, announced that he was purchasing Twitter for approximately $44 billion.
 This immediately led to speculation that the libertarian internet troll would re-activate Trump’s account.